 During storms, some aurora is seen that is similar to that seen in the quiet or moderately disturbed periods, but is more intense and at lower latitudes.
-Visually, this aurora is either green in colour (the 557.7 nm atomic oxygen line arising from a transition from the ${}^{1}S$ to the ${}^{1}D$ electronic state) or with red above the green (the red being the 630 nm atomic oxygen line arising from the transition from the ${}^{1}D$ to the ground, ${}^{3}P$, state).
+Visually, this aurora is either green in colour (the 557.7 nm atomic oxygen line arising from a transition from the 1S to the 1D electronic state) or with red above the green (the red being the 630 nm atomic oxygen line arising from the transition from the ${}^{1}D$ to the ground, ${}^{3}P$, state).
 These auroras mainly originate from precipitating electrons of energies ranging from 100 eV to 100 keV (Rees 1969).
-The red is not seen for the more energetic electrons because they precipitate to lower altitudes in the upper atmosphere (to of order 100-120 km) where the long lifetime of the ${}^{1}D$ state (110 s on average) means that the de-excitation is usually by collision rather than photon emission: the red line is collisionally quenched whereas the green line is not because of the shorter (0.8 s) average lifetime of the ${}^{1}S$ excited state.
-However, the electrons at the lower end of the energy range only precipitate to greater altitudes (from about 150 km to a maximum near 600 km) where they have enough energy to excite the ${}^{1}D$ state but not the ${}^{1}S$ state and at these altitudes the number densities, and hence collision frequency, is sufficiently low that the long-lifetime ${}^{1}D$ sate can de-excite by emitting a red photon.
+The red is not seen for the more energetic electrons because they precipitate to lower altitudes in the upper atmosphere (to of order 100-120 km) where the long lifetime of the ${}^{1}D$ state (110 s on average) means that the de-excitation is usually by collision rather than photon emission: the red line is collisionally quenched whereas the green line is not because of the shorter (0.8 s) average lifetime of the 1S excited state.
+However, the electrons at the lower end of the energy range only precipitate to greater altitudes (from about 150 km to a maximum near $600 \, km$) where they have enough energy to excite the ${}^{1}D$ state but not the ${}^{1}S$ state: at these altitudes the number densities of neutral atoms and molecules, and hence collision frequencies, are sufficiently low that the long-lifetime ^{1}D state can de-excite by emitting a red photon.
+In addition, nitrogen molecules and molecular nitrogen ions in the upper atmosphere can generate blue and purple emissions, the dominant being a blue emission at 428 nm.
+These molecular nitrogen emissions are usually at low altitudes, but at high altitudes that are partially illuminated by sunlight, nitrogen can be further excited by photons from the Sun giving a blue or mauve colouration at the top of arcs.